 The framework supports logging.
-When your app is in debug mode a logfile will automatically be created inside the app/logs directory.
+When logging is enabled a logfile will automatically be created inside the app/logs directory.

 Use the addLog() function in order to log to the buffer.
 You can use different log types:

 - ASATRU_LOG_INFO: An information message

 - ASATRU LOG DEBUG: A debug message

 - ASATRU_LOG_WARNING: A warning message

 - ASATRU LOG ERROR: An error message